|Fast facts on Sega|

 The demise of the Dreamcast saw Sega focus its efforts as a third-party video game manufacturer, aiming to be the largest of its kind by March 2004.
 But financial troubles eventually saw it merged with pachinko-firm Sammy, leading it to operate under a collective Sega Sammy Holdings holding company.

-The merge led to significant changes in the way Sega conducted its business, and spent much of the 2000 consolidating its operations, resulting into major employee turnover.
-Following market trends, the Japanese side of the business has increasingly moved away from big budget video games as it's main financial focus, to instead focus on mobile development, primarily catering for customers across Asia.
+The merge led to significant changes in the way Sega conducted its business, and spent much of the 2000s shedding its talent as it attempted to consolidate its operations.
+Following market trends, the Japanese side of the business has slowly moved away from big budget video games to focus on mobile development, primarily catering for customers across Asia.

-In Europe, a series of acquisitions including The Creative Assembly, Sports Interactive and Relic Entertainment has caused the firm to become world leaders in PC strategy and management simulation games, its Football Manager series becoming an annual hit.
-Sega has also benefited from, new entries in the Sonic the Hedgehog franchise, espite widely recognised fluctuations in quality.
+In Europe, however, a series of acquisitions including The Creative Assembly, Sports Interactive and Relic Entertainment has caused the firm to become world leaders in PC strategy and management simulation games, its Football Manager series becoming an annual hit.
+Sega has also benefited from the use of the Aliens license, and despite widely recognised fluctuations in quality, new entries in the Sonic the Hedgehog franchise.

 |Sega Development Studios|